ZinhleMM/digital-divide-analysis-system/README.md

 # digital-divide-analysis-system
-A Django-based RESTful app exploring technology access and its impact on education in South African households.
+A Django-based RESTful app exploring technology access and its impact on education in South African households using the General Household Survey (GHS) 2023 dataset.
 It analyses the digital divide, highlights regional disparities, and advocates for equitable access.
 Features include endpoints for tech ownership, internet use in education, and a Digital Access Index calculator.

-[object Object]
-Bridging the Digital Divide: South African Households Analysis 📊 Overview
+Bridging the Digital Divide: South African Households Analysis Overview

-A Django-based RESTful web application analysing technology access and educational outcomes in South African households using the General Household Survey (GHS) 2023 dataset.
-🎯 Project Objectives
+Project Objectives

 Analyze digital access at the household level
 Explore relationships between technology access and educational outcomes Highlight regional disparities in digital inclusion Provide data-driven insights for policy recommendations

-🛠️ Technical Stack
+Technical Stack

 Framework: Django 4.2.7
 API: Django REST Framework 3.14.0